biomekanika/yasm-servermonitor/README.md

 5. API References (WIP)

 ## Build and Test (WIP)

-> NOTE: I am currently testing a Docker image build and will publish it as soon as I think it is ready.
+> NOTE: I am currently testing a Docker image build and will publish it as soon as it is ready.